arrow-right-arrow-leftWebsocket

 When to use this API

-• Voice Interfaces: Where latency is critical.
+Where latency is critical

-• High-frequency Chat: Applications with very rapid back-and-forth interactions.
+Applications with very rapid back-and-forth interactions

-Connection Lifecycle
+Connection lifecycle

 Connect (/connect)

 To establish a connection, open a standard WebSocket connection to the server.
-All routing and authentication information is passed via Query Parameters.
+All routing and authentication information is passed via query parameters.

-URL Pattern: wss://us-east-1-ws.apps.nlx.ai
+URL pattern: wss://us-east-1-ws.apps.nlx.ai

-Query Parameters:
+Query parameters:

-• apiKey (Required) Your NLX API Key.
+• apiKey (Required) Your NLX API Key

-• deploymentKey (Required) The unique identifier for your AI app deployment.
+• deploymentKey (Required) The unique identifier for your AI app deployment

-• channelKey (Required) The channel identifier including language suffix (e.g., xxxxxxxx-en-US).
+• channelKey (Required) The channel identifier including language suffix (e.g., xxxxxxxx-en-US)

-• conversationId (Optional) ID to resume a previously active session.
+• conversationId (Optional) ID to resume a previously active session

 Example:

-Send Message (/message)
+Send message (/message)

 To send a user turn, send a JSON payload matching the ConversationRequest structure used in the REST API.